It seems that everyone including doctors, naturopaths, and health enthusiasts, are jumping on the vitamin D bandwagon. And, for good reason…

 Below are some examples of craze’s that turned out to be just plain crazy:

-Coo-Coo for Calcium – I remember in the 1980’s women were urged to take high doses of calcium to support their bones.
+- Coo-Coo for Calcium – I remember in the 1980’s women were urged to take high doses of calcium to support their bones.
 This was a BIG mistake!
-Bones are made up of more than just calcium – you can read more about that here: (The Big Bone Lie).
-We now know that excess calcium supplementation can lead to calcification of the soft tissue in the breasts and arteries.
+Bones are made up of more than just calcium – you can read more about that here: The Big Bone Lie.
+We know today, that ingesting excessive calcium supplementation leads to calcification of the soft tissue in the breasts and arteries.
 And, most recently, a study linked calcium supplementation with higher rates of dementia.

-Fat-free fanatics – in the 1970’s the fat-free craze warned about the dangers of saturated fat and linked it to an increased risk of heart disease.
-Today, almost 50 years later, we know that this is not true.
+- Fat-free fanatics – in the 1970s the fat-free craze warned about the dangers of eating saturated fat and linked it to an increased risk of heart disease.
+Today, 50 years later, we know that this is not true.
 We need saturated fat (from good quality sources) to help us absorb many of the fat-soluble vitamins and minerals.
-Not only that, new studies have shown that a lack of saturated fat has been linked with higher rates of obesity and heart disease.
+Not only that, new studies have shown that a lack of saturated fat has been linked to higher rates of obesity and heart disease.

 I could go on and on about the decades of crazes we’ve been subjected to, but I won’t.